-- 1. identify physical obstacles in the public agency's facilities that limit the accessibility of its programs or activities to individuals with disabilities; - 2. describe in detail the methods that will be used to make the facilities accessible; - 3. specify the schedule for taking the steps necessary to upgrade pedestrian access to meet ADA and Section 504 requirements in each year following the transition plan; and - 4. indicate the official responsible for implementation of the plan.
-122
+- 1. identify physical obstacles in the public agency's facilities that limit the accessibility of its programs or activities to individuals with disabilities; - 2. describe in detail the methods that will be used to make the facilities accessible; - 3. specify the schedule for taking the steps necessary to upgrade pedestrian access to meet ADA and Section 504 requirements in each year following the transition plan; and - 4. indicate the official responsible for implementation of the plan.105

-The DOJ regulations state that any "newly constructed or altered streets, roads, and highways must contain curb ramps or other sloped areas" at intersections featuring curbs or other such barriers to sidewalk access and [n]ewly constructed or altered street level pedestrian walkways must contain curb ramps or other sloped areas at intersections to streets, roads, or highways."
-123
+The DOJ regulations state that any "newly constructed or altered streets, roads, and highways must contain curb ramps or other sloped areas" at intersections featuring curbs or other such barriers to sidewalk access and [n]ewly constructed or altered street level pedestrian walkways must contain curb ramps or other sloped areas at intersections to streets, roads, or highways."106 Federal guidance has clarified that any resurfacing of a stretch of road constitutes alteration, not only where the roadway is milled prior to resurfacing.107